reubano/pygogo/README.rst

 Design Principles
 -----------------

+- the built-in ``logging`` module isn't broken so don't reinvent the wheel
+- prefer functions over objects
+- keep the API as simple as possible

 Structured Logging
 ------------------

-There are severals ways to get structured (machine readable) log messages and they.
+There are severals ways to get structured (machine readable) log messages using pygogo.
 Each method makes a different customization/complexity trade-off which is outlined below:

 Setup
 ~~~~~